alebausa/express-escape/README.md

 - Users should be able to signup, login & logout, so you will have to create the routes and views that are necessary for it.
 When you create the file <code>routes/auth.js</code>, remember to import it on the the <code>app.js</code> file for it to work.
 - Remember to add links in the navbar of the app to these routes to access them easily.

+You already have the packages installed and everything configured in the <code>app.js</code>, you just need to work on the routes & views part of authentication.

 ### Part 2

 - Create a new routes file called <code>routes/enigma.js</code>.
 Remember to import it on the the <code>app.js</code> file for it to work.
 Create a **protected** route to *localhost:3000/enigmas*: **only logged in users should be able to see this route**.
 If a user tries to access this route without being authenticated, the route should redirect them to the login page.